 Ingredients for acne-prone skin

-• Retinol - an ingredient that effectively regenerates the skin works excellently as an aid to acne skin.
+- Retinol - an ingredient that effectively regenerates the skin works excellently as an aid to acne skin.

-• Salicylic acid - an exfoliating and regenerating ingredient helps keep skin pores clean.
+- Salicylic acid - an exfoliating and regenerating ingredient helps keep skin pores clean.

 Cleansing: Acne-prone skin should be washed twice a day and always after sports.
 Also remember to remove make-up before exercise, because the combination of make-up and sweat easily clogs pores.
-Anua Heartleaf Quercetinol Pore Deep Cleansing Foam cleans impurities from the skin effectively.
-As the first step of double cleansing, we recommend a cleansing balm, for example Banila Co Clean It Zero Purifying which is suitable also for acne skin.

 Peeling: It is especially important to exfoliate acne-prone skin regularly, but remember moderation - excessive exfoliation damages the skin's protective layer and exposes it to bacteria, which in turn leads to new pimples.
 Even for acne skin, 2-3 exfoliations a week are enough.
-Try the hit product Some by Mi AHA BHA PHA 30 Days Miracle Toner.
+Try the hit product

 Toner: Acne skin also benefits from the balancing effect of a toner.
-Axis-Y Biome Comforting Infused Toner strengthens the skin, balances its function and relieves inflammation.

-Serum: Choose a formula that treats impurities, such as Iunik Tea Tree Relief Serum which soothes the skin and helps pimples to heal faster.
+Serum: Choose a formula that treats impurities, such as

 Get some extra help for pimples from pimple patches, which effectively treat pimples and concealer is good to apply on top of.